idaholab/moose/modules/contact/doc/content/source/userobjects/NodalWaveSpeed.md

 ## Description

-The `NodalWaveSpeed` object computes a nodally assigned value of the wave speed material property.
+The `NodalWaveSpeed` object computes a nodal value of the wave speed material property.